radneyalquiza/homecleaningteam/README.md

 homecleaningteam
 ================

-The HomeCleaningTeam's RTQ web application and the backend system
+The HomeCleaningTeam's RTQ web application and its backend system